firstneverrest/Sweet-Order-App/README.md

 ## Folder Structure

-- .dart_tool
+- .dart_tool - store dart tool like packages that be used in the project
 - .idea
 - android - store code in android version after building app
+- ios - store code in ios version after building app
+- web - store code in web version after building app
 - build - store build file when running app or prepare for production
-- ios - store code in ios version after building app
 - lib - store .dart file and it was declared to be a starter point of Flutter app
 - test - testing app
-- web
 - .gitignore - version control ignore file
-- .metadata
-- .packages
+- .metadata - tracks properties of the Flutter project (should not be manually edit)
-- analysis.options.yaml
+- analysis.options.yaml - code linter & analysis
-- pubspec.lock
+- pubspec.lock - lock version of the dependencies
 - pubspec.yaml - config, custom font, using libraries
 - `<project_name>`.iml